 Note.
-The Sustainable Building SEPP 2022 came into effect on 1 October 2023.
-The State Environmental Planning Policy (SEPP) (BASIX) 2004 has now been repealed and integrated into the Sustainable Buildings SEPP.
+The Sustainable Building SEPP was published on 29 August 2022 and will come into effect from 1 October 2023.
+Upon commencement, the existing State Environmental Planning Policy (SEPP) (BASIX) 2004 will be repealed and integrated into the Sustainable Buildings SEPP.